ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-integration.md

 ## {{site.data.keyword.vmwaresolutions_short}} forest with parent-child trust
 {: #adds-integration-parent-child}

-This model creates a single forest by using the existing IC4V infrastructure domain as the parent and configuring a new {{site.data.keyword.vmwaresolutions_short}} workload child domain.
+This model creates a single forest by using the existing {{site.data.keyword.vmwaresolutions_short}}  infrastructure domain as the parent and configuring a new {{site.data.keyword.vmwaresolutions_short}} workload child domain.
 As all parent-child domains use transitive two-way trusts by default, vSphere SSO can access all users from either domain.
 The following diagram shows the AD DS topology for this {{site.data.keyword.vmwaresolutions_short}} forest with parent-child trust model.

 ![{{site.data.keyword.vmwaresolutions_short}} forest with parent-child trust diagram](../../images/adds-forestwithparentchildtrust.svg "{{site.data.keyword.vmwaresolutions_short}} forest with parent-child trust diagram"){: caption="Figure 1. {{site.data.keyword.vmwaresolutions_short}} forest with parent-child trust diagram" caption-side="bottom"}